anonofficals/webverse/README.md

 ---

 ## 💡 What We Do

-- 🤖 **Artificial Intelligence** — Building smart, ethical, and scalable systems.
-- 🧩 **Cybersecurity** — Developing advanced defense tools and awareness systems.
-- 🧠 **Open Source Development** — Empowering global developers through collaboration.
+* 🧠 **Open Source Development** — Empowering global developers through collaboration.
-- 🌍 **Software Innovation** — Turning bold ideas into real, secure solutions.
+* 🌍 **Software Innovation** — Turning bold ideas into real, secure solutions.
+* 💻 **Web Development** — Creating modern, secure, and responsive websites that drive innovation and accessibility.
+* 📱 **Mobile Application Development** — Building cross-platform apps that connect people, enhance productivity, and ensure privacy-first experiences.

+---

+Would you like me to insert this updated section directly into your full **README.md** (so you have the complete, final version of that file)?

 ---